 Then the doctor, who looked alarmingly like my father, arrived with a posse of medical students in tow.
 He would yell out questions and they would call out the answers.
 I looked for a friend or an ally amid the residents.
 No one made eye contact.

-8 ways to give your pelvic floor some love The doctor told me how to sit, tapped my back, put odd instruments inside me and asked me to cough.
+The doctor told me how to sit, tapped my back, put odd instruments inside me and asked me to cough.
 As he called out questions to his entourage, he nonchalantly inserted his finger into my anus.
 The residents nodded enthusiastically.
 As his digit stuck in my desperately crunched undercarriage, he gave me a look equivalent to a thumbs-up.
 Upon removal, he uttered “Not bad.”

 I was then directed to stand over a sheet and cough while the doctor crouched and looked at my nether regions for offending drips.
 I drank cup after Styrofoam cup of warm water, yet my bladder still wasn’t full enough for a proper reading.
 More water, more discomfort.